Alphabetical List Of All Patterns

 A person fulfilling the role of a coordinator is accountable for coordinating a domain's operations and is selected for a limited term.

-- Create a Pull-System For Organizational Change
+- Create a Pull System for Organizational Change

 Create an environment that invites and enables members of the organization to drive change.